Boscia.jl: A review and tutorial: Examples and computational results

 In the following, we present three examples that highlight different customization and workflows with the Boscia framework.
+Furthermore, we perform ablation studies to investigate the impact of different Boscia features and customizations on the performance of the framework.
 The first is a network design problem which showcases two different ways of modeling the feasible region and is a good baseline example.
+In our experiments, we compare two different formulations of the problem with different LMO models.
+Additionally, we compare the performance of different Frank-Wolfe variants, line-search methods, and branching strategies.
 The second example is the graph isomorphism problem where we demonstrate how to customize the solving process via the available callback mechanism and how to implement a fully user-managed LMO.
+In the experiment setup, we focus on the performance impact of the different LMO implementations, comparing the MIP-solver-based LMO, a solver-managed and self-managed LMO.
 The last example deals with the case of the objective function not being well-defined over the whole feasible region based on the optimal experiment design problem.
-The source code for all examples can be found on the GitHub repository \citep{BosciaGitHub} and in the \href{https://zib-iol.github.io/Boscia.jl/stable/}{documentation}\citep{BosciaDocumentation}.
+We then report the impact of different heuristic strategies, Frank-Wolfe tolerance settings, and lazification with and without the shadow set.
+The source code for all examples can be found on the GitHub repository \citep{BosciaGitHub} and in the \href{https://zib-iol.github.io/Boscia.jl/stable/}{documentation}~\citep{BosciaDocumentation}.